mungre/img2beeb/README.md

 This is only of any use when the animated gif was created from a BBC Micro palette animation in the first place.

-The code is written in C# using VS2010, but a batch file is also provided to build the application in the absence of Visual Studio.
+The code is written in C# using .NET Core and SixLabors.ImageSharp.
+It has been tested on Windows but should also work on Linux and Mac.

 ## Conversion

+Ensure that you have [.NET Core 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1) installed.

 Open a command prompt.
 Type

     git clone https://github.com/mungre/img2beeb
     cd img2beeb
-    build
+    dotnet build
+    mkdir gifs
+    mkdir mode2

 Copy animated gifs into the gifs subdirectory.
 Execute

-    build

-for a second time.
+    dotnet run

 The mode2 directory should contain the results.

 ## Animation